sjtrimble/angular/aio/content/tutorial/getting-started.md

 You could create an entire application inside of a single component, but we recommend breaking down an application into smaller components that have fewer responsibilities.

-If we imagine a normal shopping experience, like the one on https://express.google.com:
+If you imagine a normal shopping experience, like the one on https://express.google.com:

 <figure>
   <img src='generated/images/guide/toh/component-structure.gif' alt="Angular applications are broken down into a tree of components like on express.google.com">
 </figure>

-We can think of this as an application made up of a tree of components.
+You can think of this as an application made up of a tree of components.

 * app-root
   * app-top-bar